Neo-Latin: Corpus

+Geographical spread

-New Latin was, at least in its early days, an international language used throughout Catholic and Protestant Europe, as well as in the colonies of the major European powers.
+Neo-Latin was, at least in its early days, an international language used throughout Catholic and Protestant Europe, as well as in the colonies of the major European powers.
 This area consisted of most of Europe, including Central Europe and Scandinavia; its southern border was the Mediterranean Sea, with the division more or less corresponding to the modern eastern borders of Finland, the Baltic states, Poland, Slovakia, Hungary and Croatia.

 Russia's acquisition of Kyiv in the later 17th century introduced the study of Latin to Russia.
-Nevertheless, the use of Latin in Orthodox eastern Europe did not reach high levels due to their strong cultural links to the cultural heritage of Ancient Greece and Byzantium, as well as Greek and Old Church Slavonic languages.
+Russia relied on Latin for some time as a vehicle to exchange scientific knowledge.
+Nevertheless, the use of Latin in Orthodox eastern Europe did not reach pervasive levels due to their strong cultural links to the cultural heritage of Ancient Greece and Byzantium, as well as Greek and Old Church Slavonic languages.

-Though Latin and New Latin are considered dead (having no native speakers), large parts of their vocabulary have seeped into English and several Germanic languages.
-In the case of English, about 60% of the lexicon can trace its origin to Latin, thus many English speakers can recognize New Latin terms with relative ease as cognates are quite common.
+Latin was taught extensively in the US, during the colonial period on the European model of Latin medium education, but was among the first to allow this monopoly to recede.
+Both Latin and the Classics were very influential nevertheless, and supported an active Latin literature, especially in poetry.

+Latin played a strong role in education and writing in early colonial Mexico, Brazil and in other parts of Catholic Americas.
+Catholicism also brought Latin to India, China and Japan.